 - Example: Two furniture movers are hired as contractors by a moving company, and the moving company rents a truck from a large truck manufacturer for the movers to use on the job.
 While working, the lift on the truck malfunctions, causing a heavy desk to fall; one of the contracted movers is injured by the incident.
 The injured contractor is covered by the moving company’s workers’ compensation policy and will receive benefits for any medical expenses or lost wages.
 The contractor, however, opts to sue the truck manufacturing company for additional damages.
 Because the truck manufacturer had previously signed a contract with the moving company that indemnifies them from liability arising from the moving company’s work, the manufacturer passes the liability on to the moving company.

 Loss of Consortium: An employee is seriously injured or killed on the job.
 The employee’s spouse or a family member can sue for the loss or deprivation of benefits incurred by the incident.
 These benefits are typically non-physical, as consortium refers to the relationship between two married people.

-- Example: A senior electrical utilities employee is killed when a spark from a malfunctioning plug goes off, setting the building on fire.
-The employee’s elderly wife, who is already retired, files a loss of consortium lawsuit against the utilities company for her pain and suffering due to the loss of her husband, who provided her love, warmth, and affection for many years.
+- Example: A senior electrical utility employee is killed when a spark from a malfunctioning plug goes off, setting the building on fire.
+The employee’s elderly wife, who is already retired, files a loss of consortium lawsuit against the utility company for her pain and suffering due to the loss of her husband, who provided her love, warmth, and affection for many years.